Saptive/Terror/README.md

 **Terror** is a malware project inspiered by the Chineese **GanDiao.sys** rootkit driver from the early 2000's.
 The project is aimed at learning more about kenrel development and rootkit techniques.
 The project includes a driver and a usermode executable.

 ## Features
-- **unmapping ntdll.dll ** - The driver opens a handle to the target process (PROCESS_VM_OPERATION), and then finds the baseaddress of ntdll.dll by walking the PEB.
+- **Unmapping ntdll.dll** - The driver opens a handle to the target process (PROCESS_VM_OPERATION), and then finds the baseaddress of ntdll.dll by walking the PEB.
 Once found, it uses **ZwUnmapViewOfSection** to unmap it.
 This causes the process to crash with an access violation at the next call into ntdll.

 ## To be added